Pre-pregnancy planning at Columbia

 If it's a problem, I'm considering getting healthcare insurance outside of the university, but I have to sign up BEFORE I get pregnant.
 I'd appreciate any information you could give me.
 I understand students who are young families are a minority here, but I wonder if there's a support group on campus that we might want to join.

 It's great that you're thinking ahead about pregnancy and preparing yourself and your partner both financially and emotionally.
 You and your partner also seem to be clear on what you want, which is great.
-The Columbia student insurance plan does cover prenatal and maternity care, which can help you on your exciting journey through pregnancy.
+The Columbia Student Health Insurance Plan does cover prenatal and maternity care, which can help you on your exciting journey through pregnancy.
 Also, there are students at Columbia with newborns and babies — you're likely to meet many while out walking (look for strollers!) or playing in the park.

-While Medical Services does not provide prenatal care on campus, you can begin the process with an annual check-up to discuss pre-pregnancy planning and/or confirm a pregnancy.
+While Medical Services on the Morningside campus does not provide prenatal care on site, you can begin the process with an annual check-up to discuss pre-pregnancy planning and/or confirm a pregnancy.
 By visiting Medical Services you can be referred to several resources in the community, including clinics and private obstetricians.
-To make an appointment at Medical Services, log in to Open Communicator or call x4-2284.
+To make an appointment at Medical Services, log in to Open Communicator.
+If you are a student at the Columbia University Medical Center (CUMC), contact the Student Health Service for more information on pre-pregnancy services offered.

 Columbia student insurance benefits for prenatal care include physician's visits, lab services, prescriptions (except prenatal vitamins), and emergency care among other services.
 Newborns are also covered for sickness, accidents, and congenital defects for the first 31 days after birth, and can be enrolled as dependents on your insurance plan any time during this period.
-Check out the detailed Columbia Student Medical Insurance Plan brochure to learn more about specific prenatal care and dependent benefits.
+Check out the detailed Columbia Student Health Insurance Plan (SHIP) on the Columbia Health website to learn more about specific prenatal care and dependent benefits.
 This may help you make your decision concerning whether or not you need supplemental insurance.
-You can also discuss your insurance concerns anytime with a representative from the Columbia insurance office.
+You can also discuss your insurance concerns anytime with a representative from the Columbia Insurance Office.
+If you are a student at the CUMC, contact the Student Health Services Insurance Customer Service for more information on coverage.

 Many people in your situation also like to use this time to do pre-pregnancy planning.
 Some people call this "the 12 month pregnancy," since women and men can spend the first three months learning about and changing behaviors to increase the chances for having a healthy pregnancy and baby.
 Try visiting the March of Dimes website for more information and to get free literature on these topics.
 St. Luke's-Roosevelt Hospital, across the street from Columbia, has a Parent-Family Education Center, which offers many brief workshops including Lamaze and baby care.